 In June 2022, the Company granted BSRT the option to acquire the Unkur project (Note 7) in exchange for BSRT agreeing to settle the Convertible Loan.
-As a result, the Company issued BSRT 46,925,500 common shares in full and final settlement of the Convertible Loan of \$4,529,000.
+As a result, the Company issued BSRT 4,692,550 common shares in full and final settlement of the Convertible Loan of \$4,529,000 (Note 12).

-In addition, BSRT agreed to waive all accrued interest totalling \$259,676, which the Company recorded a gain on settlement of convertible loan interest.
+In addition, BSRT agreed to waive accrued interest totalling \$259,676, which the Company recorded a gain on settlement of convertible loan interest during the year ended September 30, 2022.